-Some career studies certificate programs (i.e., shorter than 16 credits in total length) are ineligible for student financial aid, but those credits will be counted toward all SAP requirements (GPA, Completion Rate, Maximum Timeframe, and Developmental Maximum) if the student later enrolls in an eligible program.
+Some career studies certificate programs (i.e., shorter than 16 credits in total length) are ineligible for student financial aid, but those credits will be counted toward all SAP requirements (GPA, Completion Rate, Maximum Timeframe, and Developmental Course Maximum) if the student later enrolls in an eligible program.

 Student Financial Aid Status

-A. Financial Aid Good Standing (GS) – Students who are meeting all aspects of the satisfactory academic progress policy or successfully following a designated academic progress plan.
+A. Financial Aid Good Standing (GS) – Students who are meeting all aspects of the satisfactory academic progress policy and successfully following a designated academic progress plan.

 B. Financial Aid Warning Status (WS) – Students who fail to meet satisfactory academic progress for the first time (excluding students who have already attempted 150% of the credits required for their programs of study) will be automatically placed in a Warning Status for one (1) term and are expected to meet SAP requirements by the end of that term.
 Students who fail to meet satisfactory academic progress requirements at the end of the warning status term will be placed on financial aid suspension.
-However, with a successful SAP appeal, those students will be placed on financial aid probation and will retain financial aid eligibility.
+However, with a successful SAP Appeal, those students will be placed on financial aid probation and will retain financial aid eligibility (with specific requirements).

 C. Financial Aid Probation Status (PS) – Students who have successfully appealed financial aid suspension are placed in Probation Status (PS).
-Students in Probation Status (PS) are eligible to receive financial aid for one (1) semester, after which they MUST be in Good Standing (GS) or meeting the requirements of an academic progress plan that was pre-approved by Financial Aid and Veteran Services.
+Students in Probation Status (PS) are eligible to receive financial aid for one (1) semester, after which they MUST be in Good Standing (GS) and meeting the requirements of an academic progress plan that was pre-approved by Financial Aid and Veteran Services.
 (See “IV.
 Appeals” for additional information.)

 D. Financial Aid Suspension Status (SS) – Students who do not meet the credit progression schedule and/or the cumulative grade point average standard, or who fail to meet the requirements of their pre-approved academic progress plan, will be placed in Suspension Status (SS).
 Students in Suspension Status (SS) are not eligible to receive financial aid.